"The key to successful pothole repair is preparation, and the use of the right materials."

 - Cold patch asphalt is a good material

-- Make bottom of hole bigger than top
+- Make the bottom of hole bigger than the top

 - WATCH videos below for step-by-step

-- Use magic epoxy and stones for cracks
+- Use magic epoxy and stones to cold patch asphalt cracks

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!